Down and Out in Paris and London: Reception

-Following the American publication, James T. Farrell, writing in The New Republic, called it "genuine, unexaggerated and intelligent," while Herbert Gorman wrote for the New York Times Book Review, "He possesses a keen eye for character and a rough-and-ready 'styleless style' that plunges along and makes the reader see what the author wants him to see."
-In contrast, the reviewer for New English Weekly wrote, "This book [...] is forcefully written and is very readable, yet it fails to carry conviction.
+Following the American publication, James T. Farrell, writing in The New Republic, called it "genuine, unexaggerated and intelligent," while Herbert Gorman wrote for The New York Times Book Review, "He possesses a keen eye for character and a rough-and-ready 'styleless style' that plunges along and makes the reader see what the author wants him to see."
+In contrast, the reviewer for The New English Weekly wrote, "This book [...] is forcefully written and is very readable, yet it fails to carry conviction.
 We wonder if the author was really down and out.
 Down certainly, but out?"

 Cyril Connolly later wrote, "I don't think Down and Out in London and Paris is more than agreeable journalism; it was all better done by his friend Henry Miller.
 Orwell found his true form a few years later."
 Orwell agreed with this assessment.
-Henry Miller's controversial work Tropic of Cancer (1934) is based on his own experiences in Paris around the time Orwell was there.
+Miller's controversial novel Tropic of Cancer (1934) is based on his own experiences in Paris around the time Orwell was there.

 In an essay for the 1971 The World of George Orwell, Richard Mayne considered the book as typical of something that was true of a great deal of Orwell's later writing: his "relish at revealing behind-the-scenes squalor.
 He was always taking the lid off things—poverty, parlour Socialism, life in a coal mine, prep-school tyranny, the Empire, the Spanish Civil War, the Russian Revolution, the political misuse of language.
-He might well have echoed W.H.
-Auden: All I have is a voice/To undo the folded lie."
+He might well have echoed W. H. Auden: All I have is a voice/To undo the folded lie."

-The narrator's comments on Jews in the book are cited by a journalist for Haaretz when considering what he terms "Orwell’s latent anti-Semitism".
+The narrator's comments on Jews in the book—for example: "The shopman was a red-haired Jew, an extraordinarily disagreeable man … it would have been a pleasure to flatten the Jew's nose if only one could have afforded it"—are cited by a journalist for Haaretz when considering what he terms "Orwell’s latent anti-Semitism".
 Some suggest the work may have been Orwell's parody of his own social upbringing and social class, noticing the narrator has both racist and anti-racist outbursts.
 Another commentator cites the book as evidence that anti-Semitism was much more prevalent in Paris than in London.